 The Data Exchange shifts the focus of performance measurement from outputs to more meaningful information about service delivery outcomes.

-When reporting information about clients, service providers can choose to share a voluntary extended data set with the Department, in return for access to a set of additional self-service reports.
-This is known as the partnership approach and will help build the evidence base regarding the effectiveness of government funded programs and service delivery approaches.
+When reporting information about clients, service providers may submit an extended data set via the Data Exchange in return for access to a set of additional self-service reports.
+This is known as the partnership approach.
+The benefits of participating in the partnership approach include:

 Access to valuable data through self-service reports

-All organisations using the Data Exchange will have access to standard self-service reports, while organisations choosing to participate in the partnership approach will have access to a sophisticated suite of infographic partnership reports.
+All organisations using the Data Exchange have access to standard self-service reports, while organisations that participate in the partnership approach have access to a sophisticated suite of infographic partnership reports.

 - What is the Data Exchange?